Loss of retirement income fund

 The Fund may not lend cash other than through the making of investments permitted by this SIPP and through deposits to one or more accounts of the Fund.

-The securities of the Fund may be loaned to third parties for the purposes of earning additional income for the Fund or for liquidity management, in accordance with industry best practices and applicable policies established by WSIB and/or IMCO.
+The securities of the Fund may be loaned to third parties for the purposes of earning additional income for the Fund or for liquidity management, in accordance with industry best practices and applicable policies established by the WSIB and/or IMCO.

 10. Proxy Voting